 13. Season with salt as needed, ½ teaspoon crushed black pepper (or black pepper powder) and ½ teaspoon rice vinegar.

-TIP: Swap apple cider vinegar, lemon juice or white vinegar with rice vinegar.
+Tip: Swap apple cider vinegar, lemon juice or white vinegar with rice vinegar.

 14. Mix and stir fry for 2 to 3 minutes tossing the rice so that the sauce coats each and every rice grain well.
-Check the taste and add more salt, pepper and schezwan sauce if needed.

 15. Garnish with 1 to 2 tablespoons of chopped spring onion greens and serve the schezwan fried rice hot.